caseyamcl/wosclient/README.md

 ```

-Another option is to use the `$range` parameter of the `WosClient::getObject()`
+Another way to stream data from your WOS server is to specify the `$range`
-to retrieve only chunks of the large object at a time:
+parameter of the `WosClient::getObject()` to retrieve only chunks of the
+large object at a time:

 ```php